nrfconnect/Asset-Tracker-Template/docs/common/configuration.md

 - Connecting to specific network services.
 - Working with MVNOs (Mobile Virtual Network Operators).

-!!! note "Note"
+> [!NOTE]

-    In most cases, the default APN provided by the carrier should work without additional configuration.
+> In most cases, the default APN provided by the carrier should work without additional configuration.

 ## LED Status Indicators